Microwave plasma CVD diamond platforms and process expertise

 CVD diamond technology

-CVD diamond is an enabling material for demanding applications where conventional materials are limited by heat, plasma exposure, optical power, radiation, chemical attack, or electric-field stress.
+CVD diamond is an enabling material for demanding applications where conventional materials are limited by heat, plasma exposure, optical power, radiation, chemical attack, electric-field stress, or extreme durability requirements.